docker/docs/engine/cc-ee-node-activation.md

 ## Off-line CE-EE node activation

 For offline CE-EE node activation, you'll need to get the enterprise engine onto the system.
 The recommended model is to download the EE deb or rpm packages manually and copy them to the target systems.
 Afterward, download the license manually, and copy that license to the target systems.
-Use the `--license` flag to the activate command.
+Use the `--license <path/to/license.file>` command line option to the activate command.